 Gift Giving for the Soul

 The world has changed — for better or worse — making thoughtful gifts that soothe the soul more necessary than ever.
-As you approach gift-giving this year, consider the brands you are shopping from and supporting, what material goods mean to the people in your life, and how to put your values into action, while putting together your shopping list.
+As you approach gift-giving this year, consider the brands you are shopping from and supporting, what material goods mean to the people in your life, and how to put your values into action while putting together your shopping list.

-Now is the time to consider a more conscious approach to holiday gifting — both in the brands you support, and what you ultimately decide to give.
+Now is the time to consider a more conscious approach to holiday gifting — both in the brands you support and what you ultimately decide to give.
 While each brand in the rē•spin shop has been curated because they align with our key pillars, we’ve highlighted a few brands to consider for your holiday shopping this year and moving forward.

 Brands to Consciously Shop this Holiday Season

 Former Wall Street banker and current wellness entrepreneur Shizu Okusa founded Apothékary.
-Okusa embraced her wellness journey rooted in Ayurveda, Traditional Chinese Medicine, and Japanese Kampo Medicine, drawing upon the 5,000 years tradition in these ancient medicinal practices to create the brand’s line of supplement blends.
+Okusa embraced her wellness journey rooted in Ayurveda, Traditional Chinese Medicine, and Japanese Kampo Medicine, drawing upon the 5,000 years of tradition in these ancient medicinal practices to create the brand’s line of supplement blends.
 The result?
-The AAPI-founded plant medicine “apothecary” that helps to bring balance to mind, body, and soul.
+The AAPI-founded plant medicine “apothecary” helps to bring balance to mind, body, and soul.

 Kaling Lim and Trina Chan set out to introduce the power of nootropics, a class of substances that can boost mental performance, to their community.
 Combined with mindfulness, the line seeks to make a balanced life possible.
 No.8, an AAPI founded the brand, embraces its roots in Chinese culture, with the number 8 symbolizing luck and harmony.
 This ties into the company’s ethos that mental wellness is grounded in bringing the mind and body to equilibrium.

 This female-founded company was born out of the desire to combine the 5,000-year-old lineage of ancient plants with modern, clinically proven cosmeceutical actives.
-Priya Apotheca aims to help us connect to ourselves within while topically treating our skin through creating rituals with their line of skincare products whose ingredients were selected by an experienced formulator and pharmacist, and whose spirituality seeps into every bottle with Tibetan sound waves and reiki energy.
-Each ingredient is carefully vetted and clinically backed, allowing for the emphasis of self-care every single day.
+Priya Apotheca aims to help us connect to ourselves within while topically treating our skin through creating rituals with their line of skincare products whose ingredients were selected by an experienced formulator and pharmacist and whose spirituality seeps into every bottle with Tibetan sound waves and reiki energy.
+Each ingredient is carefully vetted and clinically backed, allowing for the emphasis on self-care every single day.